From embargo to embrace, Saudi Arabia pushes Gulf detente

 The other countries had set Doha 13 demands, including closing Al Jazeera TV, shuttering a Turkish base, cutting links to the Muslim Brotherhood and downgrading ties with Iran.

-Additional reporting by Raya Jalabi in Dubai and Alaa Swilam in Cairo; Writing by Ghaida Ghantous; Editing by Tom Hogue, John Stonestreet, Nick Macfie, Timothy Heritage, William Maclean
+Reporting by Aziz El Yaakoubi in Al-Ula; Additional reporting by Raya Jalabi in Dubai, Alaa Swilam in Cairo and David Brunnstrom and Arshad Mohammed in Washington; Writing by Ghaida Ghantous; Editing by William Maclean and Matthew Lewis

 Our Standards: The Thomson Reuters Trust Principles.